notjoao1/Elixir-Tutorial-G3/examples/OTP_abstractions/fault_tolerance/README.md

 - `GenServer`
 - `Supervisor`

-Uses `Supervisor` to supervise a `GenServer` and always restart it when it fails, for building a fault tolerant system.
+Uses `Supervisor` to supervise a `GenServer`.
+When the `GenServer` fails, the `Supervisor` automatically restarts it.
+Demonstrates a fault tolerant system.

 ## How to run